 Review the NAESB Governance Documents 2.0 Work Plan

 Mr. Desselle stated that during the last Parliamentary Committee conference call the participants discussed the NAESB Governance Documents 2.0 Work Plan – the effort to review the NAESB Certificate of Incorporation (Certificate), the NAESB Bylaws (Bylaws), and the NAESB Operating Procedures (NAESBOps).
 He stated that the proposed modifications and comments considered by the Parliamentary Committee would ultimately result in recommendations to the Board of Directors.
 Mr. Desselle explained the five goals listed in the NAESB Governance Documents 2.0 Work Paper.
 Those goals are to ensure that: (1) the NAESB Governance Documents are consistent with Delaware General Corporation Law; (2) the NAESB Governance Documents are consistent with each other; (3) the language of the provisions and/or procedures included in the NAESB Governance Documents are consistent with the original intent of the adopted provision and/or procedure; (4) the NAESB Governance Documents are consistent with, and incorporate where necessary, resolutions adopted by the NAESB Board of Directors; and (5) the NAESB Governance Documents are consistent with, and incorporate where necessary, undocumented practices and procedures of NAESB.
 Mr. Boswell explained that the NAESB Governance Documents have an established hierarchy with Delaware General Corporation Law at the top, followed by the Certificate, then the Bylaws, the NAESBOps, and, finally, any resolutions adopted by the NAESB Board of Directors.
-Ms. McQuade stated that the committee should keep the accreditation requirements of the American Nation Standards Institute (ANSI) in mind throughout the discussion.
+Ms. McQuade stated that the committee should keep the accreditation requirements of the American National Standards Institute (ANSI) in mind throughout the discussion.
 She urged committee members and participants on the phone to participate and provide input, as the NAESB Governance Documents are part of the health of the organization.

 Review the NAESB Certificate of Incorporation Update Work Paper

 Mr. Booe stated that Mr. Boswell, Ms. Mallett, and himself drafted the NAESB Certificate of Incorporation Update Work Paper which divides the language of each section of the Certificate into a table.
 He noted that the suggested changes in the document are not final and are merely to facilitate the committee’s discussion.
-In the Notes section for each part of the table that containing proposed modifications, a “Q” and a number – one through five – were included.
+In the Notes section for each part of the table that contain proposed modifications, a “Q” and a number – one through five – were included.
 Mr. Booe explained that the Q and the number indicate for which of the five goals the change is being made.
 For example, “Q-3” would represent a change that was made to achieve the third goal of the NAESB Governance Documents 2.0 effort – that the language of the provisions and/or procedures included in the NAESB Governance Documents are consistent with the original intent of the adopted provision and/or procedure.
 Mr. Booe stated that this form of annotation would ensure that the committee remains clear and consistent within the scope of the review.

 Title of the Certificate: Mr. Connor suggested that “AMENDED AND RESTATED” be moved to the end of the title of the Certificate.
 The participants discussed the suggestion and agreed to list it as an item for further discussion.

+Article I, Section 1: There were no changes to this section.